traoreabraham931-creator/Call_prediction/README.md

 | ----------------- | ------- |
 | MSE - test        |  18.968 |
  ----------------------------
-The test error in terms of mean square error amounts to 19.
+Roughly speaking, the test error amounts to 19.